Owen Shroyer Interviews - Former WWE Star Enzo Amore

 Know your role, but you didn't shut your mouth.

-But you, they'd they'd start the show with you, the the guy who could come out there, get the crowd fired up, get everybody on their feet, have everybody screaming, and then you know, the big guy tosses you around like a ragdoll, and it's kind of funny, you know.
+The big guys, the 300-pounders, the six-foot-fivers, but you, they'd start the show with you, the guy who could come out there, get the crowd fired up, get everybody on their feet, have everybody screaming.

 Yeah, bro.

-Yo, I'm your head, And then you come back the next week, and it's the same high energy.
+And it's the same high energy.

-It's the same hype, it's the same height.
+It's the same hype.

 Bro, it's funny you should say that, right?

-And if you're a baby face, a good guy, and you're a heel, the bad guy, the baby face is the better wrestler, the babyface while smart the heel, and the heel has to use bad guy tactics, you know, get the referee to in between you and you know, low blow a guy, or you know, uh get into the ropes and then go cheat to take the hold or pull the tights to win.
+The babyface wild, smart the heel, and the heel has to use bad guy tactics, you know, get the referee to in between you and, you know, low blow a guy or, you know, get into the ropes and then go cheat to take the hold or pull the tights to win.

 We've all seen that bullshit.

-If you've watched wrestling, well, I was a baby face that could get away with fucking anything, right?
+If you've watched wrestling, well, I was a babyface that could get away with fucking anything, right?

-So I would in the ring, imagine you're a baby face and you want to protect yourself, your image, and the fact that you're the guy, right?
+So I would in the ring, imagine you're a babyface and you want to protect yourself, your image, and the fact that you're the guy, right?

 So you would never just let a heel standing across from you as Enzo would do.

-I'd do a dance, right?
+I'll do a dance, right?

 I have this dance that I do that's funny.

-Bro, I would do my dance, and I'd I'd have a wig on my head that I took because they made a wig of my hair, and I would go out into the crowd, get the the wig of my hair from a child, put it on my head, get into the ring, and I would do my dance straight up to a bad guy,
+And I would go out into the crowd, get the wig of my hair from a child, put it on my head, get into the ring, and I would do my dance straight up to a bad guy.

 You know what I'm saying?

-And make you laugh, and then it didn't matter.
+And then it didn't matter.

 It just didn't matter.

-The the people are gonna laugh.
+The people are going to laugh.

-So I had that little comedy uh, you know, bit there, and then it got to a point where I became a heel.
+And then it got to a point where I became a heel.

 I was a bad guy.